e-kai00/yoga-studio/README.md

 + __Welcome section__
     + Explains how easy it is to join the classes.
     + Links to the schedule section on the next page.
-    + The section addresses typical questions of potential new students and helps easily navigate to the  needed information.
+    + The section addresses typical questions of potential new students and helps easily navigate to the  detailed information.

 ![Welcome](/assets/images/readme-img/Info-section.webp)